Leukaemia is cancer of the white blood cells. Acute leukaemia means it progresses quickly and aggressively, and usually requires immediate treatment.

 Acute leukaemia is classified according to the type of white blood cells affected.
-The two main types of white blood cells are:

-- lymphocytes – mostly used to fight viral infections
+- lymphocytes – which fight viral infections

-- myeloid cells – which perform a number of different functions, such as fighting bacterial infections, defending the body against parasites and preventing the spread of tissue damage
+- myeloid cells – which do different things, such as fighting bacterial infections, defending the body against parasites and preventing the spread of tissue damage

 This topic focuses on acute myeloid leukaemia (AML), which is an aggressive cancer of the myeloid cells.
-The following types of leukaemia are covered separately:

-Signs and symptoms of AML
+Symptoms of AML

 Seeking medical advice

 Although it's highly unlikely that leukaemia is the cause, these symptoms should be investigated.

-If the tests suggest there's a problem, you'll be urgently referred to a haematologist (a specialist in treating blood conditions) for further tests and any necessary treatment.
+If the tests suggest there's a problem, you'll be urgently referred to a specialist in treating blood conditions (haematologist) for further tests and treatment.

 What causes AML?